olyaiy/TypeGPT/README.md

 ## Configuration

 Modify the `system_prompt.txt` file to customize the behavior and responses of your AI based on your needs.
+You can also change the version of Gemini or ChatGPT in the apicalls.py file.
+Currently the default is set to gpt-4-turbo and gemini-1.5-flash.

 ## Contributing